oxylabs/selenium-proxy-integration-java/README.md

 ## Testing Proxy Connection

-Open this project in IDE, open the ProxyDemo.java file, and run the `main()` function.
+Open this project in IDE, open the [ProxySetup.java](src/main/java/ProxySetup.java) file, and run the `main()` function.
 This will print two IP addresses.

 - The first IP address will be completely random;
 - The second IP address will be a country-specific IP address in Germany.